greg-dubrow/tidy-tuesday-projects/tt_20201124_watrails.md

 -   create specific location columns frolm location
 -   change rating, gain and highpoint to numeric
 -   create a rating group
--   separate out features and make the resulting df long. we’ll use distinct when we only need 1 obs per trail
+-   change features to character vector, also unnest; makes the resulting df long. we’ll use distinct when we only need 1 obs per trail

 <!-- -->